OWASP/ASVS/5.0/en/0x18-V10-Malicious.md

 ## Control Objective

-Ensure that code satisfies the following high level requirements:
+Ensure that the code satisfies the following high-level requirements:

 * Malicious activity is handled securely and properly to not affect the rest of the application.
 * Does not have time bombs or other time-based attacks.